Study: Suicide Rates On The Rise Across The US

 Research shows suicides are up in almost every state across the country.
 In 2016, nearly 45,000 people took their lives.
 More than half did not have a known mental health diagnosis.

-“We found that many common life stressors were present in the period preceding the suicide.
-Um relationship problems, financial and job issues, physical health concerns,” said Dr. Anne Shuchat, deputy director with the Centers for Disease Control.
+“We found that many common life stressors were present in the period preceding the suicide, in relationship problems, financial and job issues, physical health concerns,” said Dr. Anne Shuchat, deputy director with the Centers for Disease Control.

 Signs and symptoms to look for include isolation, agitation, anger, alcohol or drug use and changes in sleep patterns.